perguth/secure-webrtc-swarm/README.md

 > Create a swarm of p2p connections with invited peers using WebRTC.

-This module allows you to easily create a fully meshed network of WebRTC connections.
+This module allows you to securely create a (fully) meshed network of WebRTC connections.
 To do this a shared secret is used.
 The secret should be shared out of band eg. by passing it along in the hash portion of a link.

 While connecting via WebRTC personal information like available IP addresses is exchanged via a remote WebSocket server.
 This creates the risk of information leakage and man-in-the-middle attacks. `secure-webrtc-swarm` encrypts this data stream using the shared secret.
 The shared secret is also used to authenticate incoming WebRTC connection requests.